Nazeeh21/NFT-passport/README.md

 Youtube video link: https://youtu.be/qb0VusN3qMg

+> Note: As of now, due to time constraint, you will be only able to collect the stamps of 4 countries i.e UAE, India, Vietnam and Indonesia

 # NFT Passport
 NFT Passport is a decentralized application that allows users to create and collect virtual passport stamps as NFTs based on the countries they visit.
 It is built on top of Ethereum and uses ERC-721 tokens to represent passports and country stamps.